Management of multiple sclerosis: Acute attacks

 Administration of high doses of intravenous corticosteroids, such as methylprednisolone, is the routine therapy for acute relapses.
 This is administered over a period of three to five days, and has a well-established efficacy in promoting a faster recovery from disability after an attack.
 There is however insufficient evidence to indicate any significant impact on long-term disability of corticosteroid treatments.
 Steroids administered orally have a similar effectiveness and safety profile at treating MS symptoms as intravenous treatment.
 Consequences of severe attacks which do not respond to corticosteroids might be treated by plasmapheresis.

+High dosage intravenous corticosteroids or plasmapheresis, designated for individuals not responding to steroids, make up the majority of acute management; Symptomatic management: Individuals with multiple sclerosis (MS) experience a range of symptoms, such as cognitive decline, discomfort, exhaustion, urinary problems, and stiffness.
+Both pharmaceutical and non-pharmacological approaches are used to address these symptoms.
+The management of MS symptoms requires a comprehensive and interdisciplinary approach from patients; illness-modifying therapies (DMTs): These medications act as moderators of illness, lowering the risk of relapses and slowing the disease's course.

 Disease-modifying treatments

 As of 2020, several disease-modifying treatments have been approved by regulatory agencies of different countries, including the US Food and Drug Administration (FDA), the European Medicines Agency (EMA) and the Pharmaceuticals and Medical Devices Agency (PMDA) of the Japanese Ministry of Health, Labour and Welfare.

-Medications approved by the FDA include: interferons beta-1a and beta-1b, monoclonal antibodies: natalizumab, alemtuzumab, ocrelizumab, and immunomodulators: glatiramer acetate, mitoxantrone, fingolimod, teriflunomide, dimethyl fumarate, and diroximel fumarate.
+Medications approved by the FDA include: interferons beta-1a and beta-1b; monoclonal antibodies: natalizumab, alemtuzumab, ocrelizumab, ofatumumab, and ublituximab; and immunomodulators: glatiramer acetate, mitoxantrone, fingolimod, teriflunomide, dimethyl fumarate, and diroximel fumarate.
 Siponimod was approved in March 2019.
 Cladribine was approved in March 2019.
 Ozanimod was approved in March 2020.

 Daclizumab, that was once approved, was later withdrawn.